 Employee’s optimism levels Employee’s social support Employee’s ability to see stress as a challenge, instead of a threat

 Let’s help our employees become more positive in the present, to better reach long-term success.
-At Blueboard, we offer a catalog of custom experiences as rewards for a job well-done, which support Shawn’s recommendation of placing happiness first.
+At Blueboard, we offer a catalog of custom experiences as employee rewards for a job well-done, which support Shawn’s recommendation of placing happiness first.
 Imagine rewarding your employee with a Photography Class to inspire creativity, a Skydiving package to find adventure, or a Kayaking trip to help them explore the outdoors – and seeing them come back to the office spreading their memories with colleagues.
-You can learn more about our offerings on our employee rewards page.
+You can learn more about our offerings on our experiential employee rewardspage.